christophgil/ZIPsFS/ZIPsFS_generated_files.md

 Computations often require files from public repositories.
 Files from the internet (http, ftp, https) can be accessed as files using the URL as file name.
 ZIPsFS takes care of downloading and updating.
 They are immutable and cannot be modified  unintentionally.
 In DOS, a trailing colon is a signature for device names.
-Therefore, the colon and all slashes in the url need to be replaced by comma.
+Therefore, the colon and all slashes in the URL need to be replaced by comma.
 Comma  has been chosen as a replacement because it normally does not  occur in URLs.
 Furthermore, it does not require quoting in UNIX shells.

 Example with *mnt/*  denoting the  mountpoint of the ZIPsFS file system: